vincecampanale/blog/_posts/2017-05-24-learn-rxjs-with-a-button.markdown

 ### Creating a Click Stream 🐟

 Just as a stream of water runs downhill, time flows in one direction, continuous and uninterrupted.
 Now, imagine a rock dropping into a flowing stream.
 There would be a splash.
-RxJS allows you to respond to UI events just as the stream responds to the falling rock.
+RxJS allows you to respond to UI events just as a stream responds to a falling rock.

 As an example, let's model click events on a particular button as a stream.